-5. A Thriving Student Rental Market Thanks to Two World-Class Universities
+5. A Thriving Student Rental Market

 Nottingham is home to two world-class universities – The University of Nottingham and Nottingham Trent.
 Known worldwide for their excellence in research, the institutions have helped to power the city’s expertise in healthcare, manufacturing and technology.

-6. Strong Future Economic Growth Potential
+6. Strong Future Growth Potential

-These development projects are set to have a positive impact across the board – business growth, an influx of young professionals and increased confidence for property investments in Nottingham, thanks to rising prices, new rental opportunities and capital growth returns.
+These development projects are set to have a positive impact across the board – business growth, an influx of young professionals and increased confidence for property investment in Nottingham, thanks to rising prices, new rental opportunities and capital growth returns.